Taking the bus is a conscientious and cost-effective way to get around town.

 Greater Christchurch Metro fare structure

 Children under 5 years of age travelling with a parent or guardian travel free.
-Metro consider a ‘child’ as anyone between the ages of 5 and 17.
-Anyone 18 years or older is considered an adult.
-Any passenger who is eligible for the child fare may be required to provide proof of age identification to the driver.
+Metro consider a ‘child’ as anyone between the ages of 5 and 18.
+Anyone 19 years or older is considered an adult.
+Any passenger who is eligible for the child fare (either paying by Metrocard or cash) may be required to provide proof of age identification to the driver.
 Accepted identification needs to include a photo and state the person’s date of birth – for example, a Cando card, school ID card or a driver licence.
 Failure to provide identification to the driver when asked can result in an adult fare being charged.

 What fare you pay when travelling within and between zones.